bwagner2-git/bwagner2-git.github.io/lab5.md

 ```
 <br>
 I used this delay to slowly ramp up the duty cylce of the PWM signal I was sending to the motor driver thus slowly ramping up the speed of the car.
+Because of my intial issues with this Professor gave me a 2 day extension.